 Why does my water smell musty or have an unusual odour?

 If the musty odours occurs only at one faucet, the odour is related to something at or near the faucet.

 Try cleaning the drain, this often removes the odours.
 Please note unusual tastes or odours are aesthetic in nature and do not pose a health risk.

-In Calgary, our source water can experience seasonal elevated levels of geosmin, a harmless compound produced when aquatic plants (e.g. weeds) die and begin naturally decomposing.
+In Calgary, our source water can experience elevated levels of geosmin, a harmless, naturally occurring compound, in the water in the late summer and early fall.
 This can produce a temporary, earthy or musty change to the taste and odour of your water, but it remains safe to drink and continues to meet all guidelines set by provincial and federal health standards.

 Geosmin is harmless and does not require further treatment from a health standpoint, but the human nose is extremely sensitive to geosmin, which can be detected by some people at very low levels (as low as 5 parts per trillion).
 If you’re sensitive to the changes, we recommend keeping a pitcher of water with lemon slices in the fridge or using an activated charcoal filter (e.g. Brita filter) that will help absorb the geosmin, which affects the smell and taste.

 Any differences in taste and odour will generally diminish into the fall as concentration levels of geosmin decrease in the source waters.

 What should I do if my water tastes stale?